All GPR entries for the surname TURNER

 You can change the display order by clicking one of the column titles - eg birth year.

-The above results include all the surnames, maiden names and family names for the name TURNER that are held within the GPR database.
+The above results include all the surnames for the name TURNER that are held within the GPR database.

 Change the display order